AdnanSevincDS/Loan_defaults_with_ML_methods/README.md

 │   ├── from src.models import train_model has been tested.
 │   ├── from src.data import make_dataset  has been tested.
 │   ├── from src.tests import test_make_dataset has been tested.
+│   ├── from src.models import predict_model  has been tested.
+│

 ```